Multisource thermal model to the transverse momentum spectra in pp collisions at RHIC and LHC energies: Acknowledgments

-{\bf Acknowledgments.} This work is supported by the National Natural Science Foundation of China under Grants No. 11247250, the National Fundamental Fund of Personnel Training under Grant No. J1103210, the Shanxi Provincial Natural Science Foundation under Grants No. 2013021006.
+This work is supported by National Natural Science Foundation of China under Grants No. 11247250 and No. 11575103, Shanxi Provincial Natural Science Foundation under Grant No. 201701D121005, and Scientific and Technological Innovation Programs of Higher Education Institutions in Shanxi (STIP) Grant No. 201802017.

 1.0cm